markosjal/AirScan/README.md

 rename the appropriate binary file to s400w,.
 Binaries included for Raspberry Pi 2/3 , x86_32, and x86_64.
 You could also compile a binary for OSX or other architecture more than likely.
 Check config.inc.php to ensure the settings match your needs and installation.
-Install the lines in config/apache2.conf to your apache2.conf install the config/uscan.service to /etc/avahi/service
-for any PAM authenticated users create ~/Pictures/scans in the users home folder run a2enmod dir (you may need to run this with sudo) run a2enmod rewrite (you may need to run this with sudo)
+Install the lines in config/apache2.conf to your apache2.conf Confirm the paths are the same as yours n apache2.conf install the config/uscan.service to /etc/avahi/service edit /etc/avahi/service to reflect your host name where it is now raspberrypi.local. for any PAM authenticated users create ~/Pictures/scans in the users home folder run a2enmod dir (you may need to run this with sudo) run a2enmod rewrite (you may need to run this with sudo)